Single Market Summit 2026

 • How can we ensure that simplification reduces the cost of doing business and aligns with investment cycles?

-• Should strategic sectors be decided at a higher political level to overcome fragmentation?
+• Should policies for capital, labor and product markets, as well as support for strategic sectors, be formulated at a higher political level to overcome fragmentation and avoid unnecessary distortions?

 Lunch